ivallesp/somnium/README.md

-# _SOMnium_: flexible Self-Organising Maps implementation
+# _Somnium_: flexible Self-Organising Maps implementation

 ## What is it?
+Somnium is a library intended for providing a easy and powerful way of exploring multi-dimensional data sets.
+It uses the Self-Organising Map algorithm (aka Kohonen map).

  A _Self-Organising Map_ (_SOM_ hereafter), is a biologically inspired algorithm meant for exploring multi-dimensional non-linear relations between variables.
 SOM was proposed in 1984 by Teuvo Kohonen, a Finnish academician.
 It is based in the process of task clustering that occurs in our brain and it is considered a type of neural network.
 It compresses the information of high-dimensional data into geometric relationships onto a low-dimensional representation.

 ## Main aplications
 Here are just a few of the applications of SOM algorithm.